-Even if they can’t be defended, there are times, if they’re handled the right way and a mitigation package is put together, under the right circumstances, people could avoid custody time.
+Even if they can't be defended, there are times; if they're handled the right way and a mitigation package is put together, people could avoid custody time under the right circumstances.

-Of course, people are scared to go into custody for a variety of reasons.
-Probably first and foremost, their safety going into custody with a child pornography conviction.
+Of course, people are scared to go into custody for various reasons.
+First and foremost, their safety is going into custody with a child pornography conviction.

-Secondly, there’s the Coronavirus and health-related concerns, and of course, nobody wants to go into custody because you want to be able to provide for yourself, your family, and obviously, not be taken out of commission.
+Secondly, there's the Coronavirus and health-related concerns.
+Of course, nobody wants to go into custody because you want to provide for yourself your family, and obviously, not be taken out of commission.